 Slavery is perhaps the biggest taint on mankind’s existence.
 The macabre evil evokes the most loathsome responses from people, even when it is mentioned in hindsight.
 Due to the relentless efforts and endeavors of the great Abraham Lincoln, the world moved in a direction that relinquished the ironic comforts of slavery.
 Hollywood has been vociferous and unforgiving in its stance against the same.
 Numerous powerful social campaigns and awareness programs have been initiated to completely eradicate slavery.

 Over the years, film-makers have relayed their indignation and frustration on the subject, and America’s pioneering role in the founding of the concept, through soul-moving slavery movies.
-The emotive pieces of cinema prompt evocative emotions, which we all at some point of time deal with.
+The emotive pieces of cinema prompt evocative emotions, which we all at some point in time deal with.
 So, here is the list of top slavery movies ever that might break your heart.
-If you are lucky, you might be able to find several of these good slavery movies on Netflix, Hulu or Amazon Prime.
+If you are lucky, you might be able to find several of these good slavery movies on Netflix, Hulu, or Amazon Prime.

 20. Exodus: Gods and Kings (2014)

 A biblical drama focused on forced slavery of Hebrews at the hands of the elite and Pharaohs of ancient Egypt.
 The film is told from the perspective of two main biblical characters, Moses and his adoptive brother Ramesses.
-When Ramesses, the legitimate son of Pharaoh Seti is threatened by a prophecy and Moses’ sudden revelation of him being a Hebrew, he exiles his brother.
+When Ramesses, the legitimate son of Pharaoh Seti, is threatened by a prophecy and Moses’ sudden revelation of him being a Hebrew, he exiles his brother.
 What follows is Moses’ fight against the Egyptian kingdom to relieve the slaves from servitude and the Bible’s manifestations of God that may bring wrath upon the condemned human race.